 18. Take Care of Your Physical & Mental Health

-Just like in a flight emergency you must put the oxygen mask on yourself first before helping others, you must also prioritize your physical and mental health if you’re a source of support for your loved one with BPD.
-BPD relationships tend to be all consuming which can lead you to neglect your wellness.
-But you can prevent this by ensuring you maintain a healthy lifestyle that includes regular exercise, eating nutritiously, getting quality sleep, and managing your stress efficiently.
-When your wellbeing is balanced, you’re better equipped to deal with your own stressors as well as being there for the person living with BPD.2
+Just like in a flight emergency, you must put the oxygen mask on yourself first before helping others.
+Thus, you must also prioritize your physical and mental health if you’re a source of support for your loved one with BPD.
+BPD relationships tend to be all-consuming, sometimes leading you to neglect your own wellness.
+However, you can prevent this by ensuring you maintain a healthy lifestyle that includes regular exercise, eating nutritiously, getting quality sleep, and managing your stress efficiently.
+When your well-being is balanced, you’re better equipped to deal with your own stressors as well as be there for the person living with BPD.2

 19. Beware of “Walking on Eggshells”

-Because issues in interpersonal relationships are one of the key symptoms of BPD, it can lead a person to feel like they are walking on eggshells when it comes to their loved one.1 This dynamic isn’t helpful to either party, as it does not encourage open communication or a balanced relationship.
-If you start to notice this dynamic, continue to work on open communication.
+Because issues in interpersonal relationships are one of the key symptoms of BPD, you may feel like you are walking on eggshells when it comes to your loved one.1 This dynamic isn’t helpful to either party, as it does not encourage open communication or a balanced relationship.
+If you start to notice this dynamic, continue to work on practicing open communication.

 20. Familiarize Yourself With Mental Health Services